Mouthless-Stoat/sigil101/3-rabbit/code.md

 ## Conclusion

 We have written our first sigil, learn how to share it and the logic behind our sigil now go and make some sigil this is basically all you need to know look at other sigil code to take code from and try to understand them.
+The rest of this guide will explain more sigil and why they are the way they are.